streamcode9/node-discrete-spsa/README.md

 simulation-based optimization.
 It iteratively improves an array of interdependent parameters based on subsequent benchmarks.
 The algorithm requires only 2 benchmark runs per iteration regardless the number of parameters, so it is suitable for optimization problems with large number of parameters which are simultaneously improved from run to run.
+Another advantage is that the algorithm works well with unreliable benchmarks.
+No averaging or measures to guarantee statistical significance of benchmarks is required.

 Common examples of problems this algorithm is suitable for are finding buffer sizes and worker counts in distributed systems, finding optimal memory and CPU frequency in overclocking scenarios